Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 1. The tourniquet was not applied according to indications.

-2. Weak tourniquet application.
+2. Poor tourniquet application.

-4. Missing note with time and date.
+4. There is no note indicating the time and date.

 7. Overlay in the middle third of the shoulder.

-How to properly apply a tourniquet?
+How to apply a tourniquet correctly?

 Application

-arterial bleeding.
+Arterial bleeding.
 First aid before the doctor arrives

 Internal bleeding

-• Esophageal bleeding occurs as a result of rupture of the veins, as some liver diseases lead to their expansion.
+• Esophageal bleeding occurs as a result of rupture of veins, as some liver diseases lead to their expansion.

 Venous bleeding.
 First aid